mlc611/deconvolution-for-photodiode-response/README.md

 1. How changes in the PSF and in the Ground Truth affect error

 With so much [prior work](http://bigwww.epfl.ch/deconvolution/) in deconvolution for microscopy, it seems likely that existing algorithms could be adapted to this problem.
 Note that while deconvolution in microscopy is often thought of as widefield approach, [confocal implementations](https://doi.org/10.1002/jemt.20294) exist as well.
 This is particularly relevant to characterizing photodiodes, as the process of stepping a laser spot is essentially a confocal approach.

+We expect this technique to be useful when:
+1. The wavelength and aperture are such that we are limited by the spot size that we are able to project.
+This is especially problematic in infrared systems which have long wavelengths and specizlized optics that may preclude extreme apertures as can be employed in the visible spectrum.
+1. We are able to move the projected light spot in step sizes that are much smaller than the size of the light spot itself.

+## Acknowledgements
+This idea was inspired by a discussion with Kevan and his work [performing deconvolution with signal-dependent PSFs in astronomy](https://arxiv.org/pdf/1805.09413.pdf).